AffiliateOtter logoAffiliateOtter

 A company’s specific partnership offer to affiliates.

 Programs define commission rates, cookie durations, and rules.
-They can be run directly or via a network.
+They can be run directly, via a network, or via an affiliate software.

 Tags: program